 Check for more information here: Multi step funnel set up

 Only Offer funnel

 1. Select an offer.
-You can add more than one offer to the funnel: the same as with the landing pages, the traffic from a landing page to an offer will be distributed according to specified offer “weight”.
+You can add more than one offer to the funnel: we will distribute the same as with the landing pages, the traffic from a landing page to an offer according to specified offer “weight.”

 2. Define the funnel Weight and apply Filters if necessary.

 RedTrack allows you to create the templates for your funnels – a pre-set combination of landing pages, offers and filters.
 The main advantage of this feature is that you do not need to add all the elements manually for several campaigns if you are using the same funnel for different traffic sources for example.

 To create a template, perform several simple actions:

 1. Go to Funnels Templates -> New -> set the name and select the type -> add your landings, offers, set weights, and filters -> Save

 2. Now, you can choose it in the funnel settings

 Once you add all the necessary elements, press the “Save” button.
 You will see the generated tracking links and no-redirect script, impression tracking link, and pixel: